reillywatson/qtplist/README.md

 # How to install

-qplist is available via qt-pods.
+qtplist is available via qt-pods.
 See here for reference: https://github.com/cybercatalyst/qt-pods

+Alternatively, you can just copy PListSerializer and/or PListParser into your source tree.
+They don't have any dependencies beyond Qt Core and Qt XML.

 # How it works

+exampleusage.cpp has a simple example of using each class.

 Basically, it takes a QIODevice (generally a file), and returns you a QVariant with all the values in the PList.